-The applicant should also identify the anticipated economic impacts and benefits to the University Center's service region, in particular the previously identified economically distressed regions and the target audience.
+The applicant should also identify the anticipated economic impacts and benefits to the University Center's service region, in particular the previously identified economically distressed communities-especially those that are small, rural, and underserved-and the target beneficiaries.
 Anticipated benefits may include, but are not limited to:

-- Economic impacts of projects assisted as measured by direct, indirect, and induced output, jobs, and income; - Longitudinal economic impacts over a defined period of at least three years after the University Center assistance is provided to the service region, including identified economically distressed regions; - Investments of private sector capital;

-- The percentage of University Center clients initiating action as a result of the technical assistance provided by the University Center; - The percentage of University Center clients that achieve the anticipated results; - Any activities that result in measurable outcomes leading to increased innovation, entrepreneurship, emerging and growing clusters, sustainable economic development practices, and improved resilience to natural or other disasters; and - Activities that create or enhance inclusive networks supporting innovation, transfer of knowledge, and entrepreneurship.
+- Economic impacts of projects assisted as measured by direct, indirect, and induced output, jobs, and income; - Longitudinal economic impacts over a defined period of at least three years after the University Center assistance is provided to the service region, including identified economically distressed regions; - Investments of private sector capital; - The percentage of University Center clients initiating action as a result of the technical assistance provided by the University Center; - The percentage of University Center clients that achieve the anticipated results; - Any activities that result in measurable outcomes leading to increased innovation, entrepreneurship, emerging and growing clusters, sustainable economic development practices, and improved resilience to natural or other disasters; and - Activities that create or enhance inclusive networks supporting innovation, transfer of knowledge, and entrepreneurship.